Externally Funded Research Projects

 using State-Based Models (2008).
 Actuary at Hymans Robertson.

-- Dr Alastair
+- Dr Alastair Donaldson (second supervisor)

-- Dr Vladislav Vyshemirsky,
+- Dr Vladislav Vyshemirsky.

 Probabilistic Reasoning and Inference for Systems Biology (2007).
+Lecturer

 - Dr Peter

-Saffrey, Optimising
+Saffrey.
+Optimising

 Communication Structure for Model Checking State Spaces (2003).

-Post-doctoral researcher at UCL, then Glasgow University.
+Post-doctoral researcher at UCL, then Bioinformatics Scientist, Illumina.

-- Dr Stephan
+- Dr Stephan Reiff-Marganiec.
+Hybrid Feature

-for Telecommunications Services (2001).
+Interaction Resolution Techniques for Telecommunications Services

-Lecturer at Leicester
+Lecturer at Leicester University.

-Use of Deontic Logics in Modelling Accident
+- Dr Colin Burns.
+The Use of Deontic Logics in

-Reports (2003).
+Modelling Accident Reports (2003).
 Now technologist in company in USA.

-- Dr Brian Matthews,
+- Dr Brian Matthews.

-Order-Sorted Term Rewriting Laboratory with A-C Completion and Dynamic Typing
+Order-Sorted Term Rewriting Laboratory with A-C Completion and Dynamic

-(1997).
+Typing (1997).
 Scientific officer at CCLRC Rutherford Appleton Laboratory.

 - Dr Carron

-of Stirling.
+Stirling.

-- Dr Sharon Flynn (for one
+- Dr Sharon Flynn. (for one

-- Alastair Reid, A Precise Semantics for
+- Dr Alastair Reid.
+A Precise Semantics for

-- Saaed Al-Amoudi,
+- Saeed Al-Amoudi,

-Compilation of Prolog into Relational Algebra (1990)
+Compilation of Prolog into Relational Algebra (1990).
+Saudi Aramco.

 Possible PhD topics